Christian Moore: Professional career

-Draft and Minor Leagues
+Minor leagues

 On July 14, 2024, Moore was drafted by the Los Angeles Angels with the 8th overall pick in the 2024 Major League Baseball draft.
 On July 19, the Angels signed Moore to a rookie contract with a $4.9 million bonus.

 Moore made his professional debut with the Single-A Inland Empire 66ers of the California League on July 31, going 2-for-5 with a double, three runs scored, and three RBI against the Modesto Nuts.
 He hit his first professional home run the next day.
 On August 2, the Angels promoted Moore to the Double-A Rocket City Trash Pandas of the Southern League.
 Moore hit two home runs on August 7 against the Birmingham Barons, including a walk-off home run.
 He slashed .548/.576/1.194 in his first 7 games across two levels with the highest OPS among hitters drafted in 2024.

 In 2024, Moore hit a combined slash line of .347/.400/.584 with 6 home runs, 6 doubles and 20 RBIs across 25 games between the two levels.

 Moore was selected as a non-roster invitee to 2025 Major League Spring Training.
 He began the 2025 season with Rocket City and was promoted to the Triple-A Salt Lake Bees after hitting .234 with a home run, 14 RBI, and five stolen bases over 34 appearances.
 In 20 appearances for Salt Lake, he slashed .350/.424/.575 with 4 home runs, 18 RBI, and 3 stolen bases.

-Major Leagues
+Major leagues

 On June 13, 2025, Moore was promoted to the major leagues for the first time.
 He made his first MLB hit on June 16, recording a triple.
-On June 20, Moore hit his first career home run in the 7th inning off Astros pitcher Bryan King.
+On June 20, Moore hit his first career home run in the seventh inning off of Houston Astros pitcher Bryan King.
 On June 24, Moore recorded his first multi-home run game by hitting two home runs in an Angels 3-2 victory over the Boston Red Sox.
 In that game, he also recorded his first career walk-off home run by connecting on a two-run blast off Red Sox relief pitcher Justin Wilson in the 10th inning.
 He is the first player in the Expansion Era (since 1961) with multiple game-tying or go-ahead homers in the eighth or later, including a walk-off homer, in a single game within his first three career home runs.

 Moore was placed on the 10-day injured list on July 3, after spraining his left thumb when he attempted a diving catch on top of the 6th inning against the Atlanta Braves.
-He was activated on August 3, after playing in 4 rehab games with Single-A. He was optioned to Triple-A on September 1, and was recalled on September 13.
+He was activated on August 3, after playing in four rehab games in Single-A. Moore was optioned to Triple-A on September 1, and was recalled on September 13.
+He made 53 total appearances for the Angels during his rookie campaign, batting .198/.284/.370 with seven home runs, 16 RBI, and three stolen bases.